Getting Started¶

 Open a Send file dialog by selecting File > Send file menu.

 Select the image to be send and click Open button.
+The following image is for the RZ/G2L.
+Please select the Flash Writer image that corresponds to your target device.

 The image will be sent to the board via serial connection.